Timtastic7/Learning/README.md

-# Learning
+# Demo and Learning

-To learn how to test
+To learn how to test Software